hnen/NumberClassifier/doc/manual.md

 <img src="https://raw.githubusercontent.com/hnen/NumberClassifier/master/doc/img/drawing1.png" width="350">

 You can draw the image with left mouse button.
-You can erase drawing with right mouse button (still TODO.)
+You can erase drawing with right mouse button.
 The neural network evaluates the drawing in real-time like this:

 <img src="https://raw.githubusercontent.com/hnen/NumberClassifier/master/doc/img/drawing2.png" width="350">